 PSY 4740 Assessment and Interventions with Law Offenders (3) History and philosophy of penology, theories of criminal personality, and rehabilitation procedures; course will include theory and practical work experience.
-Prerequisites: PSY 4701, or CJ 1000 or Soc 3890.

-PSY 4770 Medical Aspects of Disability (3) A basic medical information course which examines various disabling conditions as they relate to vocational placement and the rehabilitation process.
+Prerequisite: PSY 4701, or CJ 1000 or SOC 3890.
+PSY 4770 Medical Aspects of Disability (3) A basic medical information course which examines various disabiling conditions as they relate to vocational placement and the rehabilitation process.
 PSY 5000 Special Projects in Psychology (1-3) Individual or group study of problems in special areas of need or interest.
 May be repeated for a maximum of 3 semester hours.
-Prerequisites: Consent of department.
+Prerequisite: consent of department.